FTC: Affiliate Disclosure: All links pay commission

 For once, it REALLY is a case that THE BEST TRIATHLON WATCH (935) has got better (945)

 Long Term Update – I have many thousands of miles of usage with 945, perhaps more than any other reviewer (yep, even him).
 I train a lot each week and it’s my main watch for my own usage as well as for comparison of triathlon/running tech for this site.
 For a functional watch for sport/triathlon, it CAN NOT be beaten and it does everything sporty to a high standard.
 It’s pretty good as a smart 24×7 watch but the Apple Watch 6 is better for that usage.
 That said, the 945 packs in many smart features that I’ve often made good use of; I tend to use the music and PAY more than maps.

 If you are worried that it might not do what you want for sport…don’t worry.
 As an indication, I’ve recently hooked up mine to take power from a VASA Erg Swim machine and have linked to a Lumen CIQ widget/app for analysing carbs and fat as I exhale…if it can do that.
 Well.
 Go figure!

 For a tri-newbie, the 945 will be a bit overwhelming at first.
 It can be hard to find that special feature and you might waste some time there.
-So, if you want a watch that will improve in 2021 and is good for newbies then try the Wahoo RIVAL, you’ll have some cool tech that no-one else has at least for next season.
+So, if you want a watch that will improve in 2021 and is good for newbies then try the Wahoo RIVAL, you’ll have some cool tech that no one else has.